 The surgeons and staff at New England Oral Surgery Associates have extensive training and experience with children of all ages.
-Each surgeon is board certified by the American Board of Oral and Maxillofacial Surgeons.
+Each surgeon is either board certified by the American Board of Oral and Maxillofacial Surgeons or soon to be.
 A primary focus of our practice is the surgical and anesthesia care of pediatric and adolescent patients.

 The ability to provide our patients with safe, effective outpatient, office-based anesthesia has distinguished the specialty of oral and maxillo-facial surgery for decades.
 Our practice offers comprehensive and advanced choices for anesthesia in a comfortable, safe environment.